imse440/imse440.github.io/project/project-guidelines.md

 You need to identify research questions and select data set(s) that are meaningful, reasonably complex (so that you can showcase a variety of things that you've learned), and feasible given the project timeline.
 As a rule of thumb, your project should be significantly more complex than the homework problems and lecture examples.

-## Requirements
+## General requirements

 - You are required to use Python and Jupyter Notebook for this project.
-- You are free to include analysis or visualization using other software or languages that we do not cover in the class, however, they should only serve as supplementary components of your project.
+- You are free to include data analysis and modeling methods that we do not cover in the class.
+However, they should only serve as supplementary components of your project.

-- You are free to include data analysis, visualization, modeling methods that we do not cover in the class.
+## Important dates

+Throughout the second half of the semester, there will be four submissions: a project proposal, two project presentations (in pre-recorded videos), and a final report.

+- **March 7 (Monday) at 6:11 PM**: Project proposal submission deadline
+- **April 11 (Monday) at 6:11 PM**: Video presentation submission deadline
+- **April 22 (Monday) at 6:11 PM**: (1) Final video presentation and (2) final report submission deadline

 ## Project proposal (10% of project grade)